-- In a small bowl, pour 1 pack of dry yeast into ½ cup milk at room temperature, mix, and let sit for at least 10 minutes.
+- In a small bowl, pour dry yeast into room temperature milk, mix, and let sit for at least 10 minutes.

-- While the yeast is sitting, in a stand mixer, add ½ cup butter at room temperature, ¼ cup sugar, and 1 tsp salt, and mix with the paddle until it becomes light and foamy.
+- While the yeast is sitting, in a stand mixer, add room temperature butter, sugar, and salt, and mix with the paddle until it becomes light and foamy.
 Scrap the bowl and then slowly mix in 2 eggs, one at a time.

-- Slowly mix in 2 cups of flour and the milk mixture to the butter mixture, alternating adding half of each at a time.
+- Slowly mix in the flour and the milk mixture to the butter mixture, alternating adding half of each at a time.
 When the dough begins to form, mix for one minute.

 - Place the dough in a pan lined with greased parchment paper.
 Top with plastic wrap and rest in a warm place for at least one hour.

-- While you wait, make the silan topping.
-In a stand mixer, add 1 cup butter at room temperature, 1 1/3 cup sugar, 1 tbsp vanilla extract, and ¾ tsp salt and mix with the paddle until it becomes light and foamy.
+- While you wait, make the Silan topping.
+In a stand mixer, add room temperature butter, sugar, vanilla extract, and salt and mix with the paddle until it becomes light and foamy.
 Scrap the bowl and then slowly mix in 1 egg.
 After that’s well-incorporated, mix in 1 egg yolk until well-incorporated.

-- Slowly mix in 1 1/3 cups flour and ½ cup Soom Silan Date Syrup, alternating adding half at a time.
+- Slowly mix in flour and Soom Silan Date Syrup, alternating adding half at a time.
 Mix for one minute.

 - After the cake dough has rested for one hour, top it with the silan mixture.